There’s nothing nicer on a sunny Vancouver day than biking Stanley Park – it’s one of those Canadian bucket list things to do!

 At the same time, Spokes Bike Rental is probably the most expensive of the Vancouver Seawall bike rentals.

-However, if you’re short on time and can only do a quick Stanley Park cycle, Spokes is a great option.
+However, if you’re short on time and can only do a quick Stanley Park cycle, Spokes is a great option, as their location is so convenient.
+(And the cost difference is really quite negligible.)

 You can rent for just one hour (with an extra charge for each additional 15 minutes).

-When we have longer daylight hours, the shop stays open later, until 9:00 pm in late spring and summer.
+When we have longer daylight hours in the summer, the shop stays open later, until 9:00 pm in late spring and summer.

 2) Yes Cycle Tours and Bicycle Rentals